dnsimple/dnsimple-support/content/articles/integrated-domain-provider-transfer-domain.markdown

 To avoid unexpected downtime and confusion, we don't change the domain name servers upon a successful transfer.
 When the domain is transferred to us, we will keep using the same name servers previously configured for the domain.

-You can now decide to [point the domain to DNSimple name servers](/articles/delegating-dnsimple-registered) in one click or [manually configure the name servers](/articles/setting-name-servers).
+You can now decide to [point the domain to DNSimple name servers](/articles/delegating-dnsimple-registered) in one click, or [manually configure the name servers](/articles/setting-name-servers).

 <warning>
 We suggest pointing [your domain to our name servers before the transfer](/articles/before-transferring-domain) to avoid downtime during the transfer.
 Some DNS providers will stop serving the DNS for the domain as soon as the transfer is completed.